-Cornell University Law School, Academic Center, Ann Beha Architects
+Academic Center, Cornell University Law School, Ann Beha Architects

 Design and Media Center, Massachusetts College of Art and Design, Ennead Architects

-IT Convergence Building, Kyu Sung Woo Architects
+Korea Advanced Institute of Science and Technology (KAIST) IT Convergence Building, Kyu Sung Woo Architects

-Lofts of Washington University, William Rawn Associates, Architects
+The Lofts, Washington University, William Rawn Associates, Architects

-Catherine Houghton Arts Center, White Mountain School, Ruhl Walker Architects with Randall Walter AIA (Architect of Record)
+Catherine Houghton Arts Center, White Mountain School, Ruhl Walker Architects with Randall Walter AIA

 Corning Children's Center, D.W.
 Arthur Associates Architecture

-West Bridgewater Middle/Senior High School, Flansburgh Architects
+West Bridgewater Middle-Senior High School, Flansburgh Architects

 This award comprises two distinct categories that will be independently assessed: